jaleezyy/covid-19-signal/README.md

 **Note: Regardless of order for positional arguments, or placement of other parameter flags, SIGNAL will always run in the set order priority: `all` > `postprocess` > `ncov_tools`!**

-If no configuration file or sample table was generated for a run, you can provide `--directory` with the path to sequecning reads and SIGNAL will auto-generate both required inputs prior to running any rules.
+If no configuration file or sample table was generated for a run, you can provide `--directory` with the path to sequencing reads and SIGNAL will auto-generate both required inputs prior to running any rules.

 `python signal.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools`